Cost of Living in Martinique

 Will I save money living in Martinique?

 "Living in Martinique may be more affordable than living in the United States due to the lower cost of living.
 The cost of housing, food, and transportation are generally lower in Martinique than in the United States.
-Additionally, Martinique has a lower tax rate than the United States, which can help to reduce overall living expenses," said one expat in Martinique.
+Additionally, Martinique has a lower tax rate than the United States, which can help to reduce overall living expenses," explained one expat living in Martinique.

 What is the average cost of housing in Martinique?